 the photographs of dr doris derby, 1963-1972

-Atlanta Hartsfield-Jackson International Airport, Atlanta, GA,
+Atlanta Hartsfield-Jackson International Airport, Atlanta, GA.

-Women Change Agents is a timely exhibition inspired by the ability of women, particularly women of color, to create positive social change.
+A timely exhibition inspired by the ability of women, particularly women of color, to create positive social change.

 Dr. Dorbis Derby’s photographs depict the roles of female Civil Rights leaders, 1963 – 1972.
 Despite the odds, personal sacrifices, and potential danger for many African Americans, outstanding accomplishments were achieved by these women in the areas of the arts, education, media, health, self-help economics, politics, law, community organization, and student activism.